 Starbucks lovers rejoice!

-Your favorite caffeinated beverage is good for more than just a quick pick-me-up, in fact, it may also lengthen your life.
+Your favourite caffeinated beverage is good for more than just a quick pick-me-up, in fact, it may also lengthen your life.
 This, according to the results of two new studies published in the Annals of Internal Medicine that revealed drinking coffee can significantly lower a person’s risk of mortality.

 The first study surveyed 520,000 people in 10 European countries and found a strong correlation between coffee consumption on lifespan.